 You must complete your fingerprint-based background check from the Rhode Island Attorney General – Bureau of Criminal Identification and Investigation (BCI).
 The fee for fingerprinting services is $5.

 To set up a fingerprinting appointment, go to the Rhode Island Attorney General BCI website and click on the “Background Checks” link in the left-hand menu.

 Keep all of the documentation that they provide you, as you will need to send it in the next step.

-Email Background Check And Exam Scores
+Step 6.
+Email Background Check and Exam Scores

 Once you have submitted your application and have filled all the other requirements, your license application will be reviewed by the state.
 Your background check will also be reviewed.